40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ```

-If you want to inject the license file via the AzureCLI, Powershell or via the Azure Portal (Custom Deployment) as a string, you need to remove the newline characters.
-The string in the 'fortiGateLicenseBYOLA' or 'fortiGateLicenseBYOLB' parameters should be a without newline.
+If you want to inject the license file via the Azure CLI, PowerShell or via the Azure Portal (Custom Deployment) as a string, you need to remove the newline characters.
+The string in the 'fortiGateLicenseBYOLA' or 'fortiGateLicenseBYOLB' parameters should be without newline.
 To remove the newline or carriage return out of the license file retrieved from Fortinet support you can use the below command:

 Bash